aaron-wilson-awcs/personal-portfolio/README.md

 # Personal Portfolio
-Small React.js web app to showcase my abilities with React.ts (experimental compiler) and .Net APIs as microservices.
+Small React.js web app to showcase my abilities with React.ts (+ SWC) and .Net APIs as microservices.